chanu96/DonorsChoose.org-Data-screening/README.md

-The notebook is contains codes and the outputs along with explanations.
-To run it on a computer, follow these instructions
+The notebook contains the codes with necessary explanations and observations.
+To run it on a computer, follow these instructions:

 Installing Python